gnegrelli/identPy_GUI/README.md

-# GUI for IdentPy
+# identpy_gui

-GUI application for IdentPy software created using PySide2.
+This repository contains the GUI application developed for **[identPy](https://github.com/gnegrelli/identPy)**, a framework for parameter estimation of nonlinear dynamic systems.
+This application was created using PySide2.

 ## Installation